wu709621493/bootcamp/README.md

 ## String theory observational candidates dataset

 The file `data/string_theory_observational_candidates.csv` summarizes space-based observational targets and associated instrumentation properties that could help constrain or verify aspects of string theory.
 Each row lists the candidate signal, the desired measurement, and mission design considerations.

+## Working with Jupyter

+See [jupyter_setup.md](jupyter_setup.md) for a quickstart guide to creating a virtual environment, installing notebook dependencies, and launching Jupyter Lab with a dedicated kernel for this repository.